Your Mini Basket

 Voice control is a great way of controlling the speaker when you're not close to your Bluetooth device.

+There are 2 other voice-controlled options.
 Based on the Acton II and Stanmore II Bluetooth models, there are different versions for Amazon Alexa or Google Assistant, so you will need to make a decision about which one you’re friends with most.

 Whenever the wake word "Alexa" or "Hey Google" are said, the twin-microphone array is listening to your command, highlighted by the 5 led lights running along the bottom.